 - a.
 Maintain a professional standard of behavior. - b.
 Report to all clinical assignments on time. - c.
-Record all time spent in the clinical area by clocking in and out, for him/herself, on the time clock.
-Any time written in (on time card) must be initialed by a radiographer. - d.
+Record all time spent in the clinical area by clocking in and out, for him/herself, on Trajecsys.
+Any time exceptions must be approved by the Clinical Coordinator. - d.
 Contact the Clinical Coordinator's office (973-8153) when the student will be late in arriving at any of the clinical sites, or will not be able to attend clinical education on scheduled days.
 The student themselves must contact the program faculty by phone prior to the beginning of the scheduled clinical time. - e.
 Utilize their own identifier markers when performing radiographic procedures.
 Exceptions may occur when working with another student or radiographer. - f.
 Maintain an up-to-date pocket procedure notebook in his/her possession whenever the student is present in the clinical area. - g.
 Comply with all other policies and procedures regarding clinical education.

 - a.
 Students who comply with all clinical education policies & procedures will earn the maximum credit awarded for this portion of the clinical grade (10 points). - b.
 Each incident involving noncompliance with the category guidelines will result in a point deduction.
 The number of points deducted will vary depending upon the severity of the incident and will be determined by the Program Director and/or the Clinical Coordinator. - c.
-One point will be deducted for unprofessional conduct such as: - --independent performance of objectives prior to completion & documentation - --non-compliance of program dress code - --each incident of unauthorized leave of absence from the clinical area including Flex Days - --non-compliance of marker usage - --failure to have the students' pocket procedure notebook in the students' rotational area & containing up-to-date information (exception: O.R. rotation students should maintain their pocket procedure notebook in their mailbox) - --non-compliance with clinical affiliate parking policy - --non-compliance with cell phone policy -1^{st} infraction
+One point will be deducted for unprofessional conduct such as: - independent performance of objectives prior to completion & documentation - non-compliance of program dress code - each incident of unauthorized leave of absence from the clinical area including flex days - non-compliance of marker usage - failure to have the students' pocket procedure notebook in the students' rotational area & containing up-to-date information (exception: O.R. rotation students should maintain their pocket procedure notebook in their mailbox) - non-compliance with clinical affiliate parking policy - non-compliance with cell phone policy -1^{st} infraction - non-compliance with clock in/out requirements through Trajecsys 2nd infraction

 - d.
-Five points will be deducted for gross unprofessional conduct such as: - --independent performance of exam (or performance of exam with another student) prior to successful completion of competency evaluation - --incidents involving deceit, lying and/or theft - --incorrect/inappropriate performance of exam views which results in additional radiation exposure to patient (ie. imaging the incorrect body part, performance of additional views not ordered) - --failure to follow the Radiation Safety Policies - --failure to complete patient consent form prior to invasive examination (review form with patient and have patient sign form prior to start of exam) - --performance of radiographic procedures without direct or indirect supervision (based on the level of competency achievement) - --non-compliance with cell phone policy -2^{nd} infraction - --repeat of a radiograph exposure without an R.T. present
+Five points will be deducted for gross unprofessional conduct such as: - independent performance of exam (or performance of exam with another student) prior to successful completion of competency evaluation - incidents involving deceit, lying and/or theft - incorrect/inappropriate performance of exam views which results in additional radiation exposure to patient (ie. imaging the incorrect body part, performance of additional views not ordered) - failure to follow the Radiation Safety Policies - failure to complete patient consent form prior to invasive examination (review form with patient and have patient sign form prior to start of exam) - performance of radiographic procedures without direct or indirect supervision (based on the level of competency achievement) - non-compliance with cell phone policy -2^{nd} infraction - repeat of a radiograph exposure without an R.T. present - clocking in/out from anywhere other than the designated areas